 Instructions

-Salted Carmel Sauce (yields one cup, you will have leftover sauce): Add one cup of granulated sugar to a medium saucepan and heat over medium, stirring constantly.
+- Salted Caramel Sauce (yields one cup, you will have leftover sauce): Add one cup of granulated sugar (200g) to a medium saucepan and heat over medium, stirring constantly.
 Use a wooden spoon or a high heat resistant rubber spatula.

-When the sugar is fully melted, add the room temperature butter.
+- When the sugar is fully melted, add the room temperature butter (5 tablespoons/70g).
 The butter will cause the sugar to bubble rapidly, so use caution in this step.

-When your butter and sugar are fully incorporated, slowly add the heavy cream while continuing to whisk (or stir).
+- When your butter and sugar are fully incorporated, slowly add the heavy cream (½ cup/120mL) while continuing to whisk (or stir).
 Again, the mixture will bubble rapidly, so use caution.

-Remove from the heat and stir in the vanilla, followed by the salt.
+- Remove from the heat and stir in the vanilla (1 teaspoon), followed by the kosher salt (½ teaspoon).

-Espresso Bars: Preheat the oven to 350°F and line and 8x8 inch pan with parchment paper or aluminum foil, leaving an overhang on the sides to be able to lift the finished bars out.
+- Espresso Brownies: Preheat the oven to 350°F and line and 8x8 inch pan with parchment paper or aluminum foil, leaving an overhang on the sides to be able to lift the finished bars out.

-In a small to medium bowl whisk together the flour, espresso powder and salt.
+- In a small to medium bowl whisk together the flour (1 cup/125g), espresso powder (2 tablespoons) and kosher salt (¼ teaspoon).
 Set aside.

-Bake for 25-30 minutes.
+- Bake for 25-30 minutes.
 The edges will start to darken and pull away from the pan edges.
 Check the brownies around 20 minutes.
-If you think the bars are getting too dark, lightly cover with a piece of aluminum foil.
+If you think the brownies are getting too dark, lightly cover with a piece of aluminum foil.
 Insert a toothpick into the center of the pan.
 If it comes out with wet batter, the bars are not done.
-If it’s clean or only has a few moist crumbs, the bars are finished.
+If it only has a few moist crumbs, the bars are finished.
 Try not to check in an area with a pool of caramel.
 Check every two minutes until the bars are done.

 Notes